ibm-cloud-docs/containers/storage-cos-apps.md

-# Adding object storage to apps
+# Deploying an app that uses COS
 {: #storage_cos_apps}

 Create a persistent volume claim (PVC) to provision {{site.data.keyword.cos_full_notm}} for your cluster.